-On 21 July 2024, a Boeing 737-300 aircraft with nationality and registration marks 5N-ADB, operated by Max Air Limited, departed Nnamdi Azikiwe International Airport (DNAA), Abuja, for Lamido Aliyu Mustapha International Airport (DNYO) Yola with 125 persons on board at 1600 h as NGL 1648.
-The captain was the Pilot Flying (PF), and the first officer was the Pilot Monitoring (PM).
+On 21 July 2024, at 1600 h a Boeing 737-300 aircraft with nationality and registration marks 5N-ADB, operated by Max Air Limited, departed Nnamdi Azikiwe International Airport (DNAA), Abuja, for Lamido Aliyu Mustapha International Airport (DNYO) Yola with 125 persons onboard as NGL 1648.
+The captain was the Pilot flying (PF), and the first officer was the pilot Monitoring (PM).